tjcarney89/swift-tableviews-readme-ios-0217/README.md

 Theoretically, when a table view needs to create a new cell, it allocates memory for the cell and then initializes it with a label or image or whatever view dicates the look of the cell.
 In practice, though, most cells are mostly the same except for some slightly different text, or maybe a slightly different image.
 Allocating and deallocating memory is a complex and time-consuming task on the iPhone, so table views try to minimize how often they have to allocate and deallocate table view cells, since there could potentially be hundreds or thousands of cells in a table view.

-That's where the method call `dequeueReusableCellWithIdentifier(_:forIndexPath)` comes in.
+That's where the method call `dequeueReusableCell(withIdentifier:for:)` comes in.

 Consider this: You have a table view with 100 cells.
 You're looking at that table view on an iPhone that can display five cells at a time.
 When your app starts up, the table view will create the first five cells, at indexes 0 through 4, and display them.
 It will then create five more cells, at indexes 5 through 9, and store them in memory, so you can quickly scroll through the view.